 Additional Information for Residents of the European Economic Area (the “EEA”) and the United Kingdom (the “UK”)

-The below information applies to any Data Subject resident in the EEA or the UK.
-For purposes of the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of 27th April 2016 and the UK Data Protection Act 2018 (both referred to herein as the “GDPR”):
+In addition to the information above, the below information applies to any Data Subject accessing our website whilst resident in the EEA or the UK.
+For purposes of the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of 27th April 2016 and the UK GDPR (as defined in the UK Data Protection Act 2018 (as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2018 (SI 2019/419)) (both referred to herein as the “GDPR”):

 The applicable data controller for the Website will be: